kyrylo/kyrylo.org/_posts/2024-10-25-why-does-target-blank-have-an-underscore-in-front.md

 Now, if you had a frame named "blank" and used `<a href="/" target="blank">`, the content would load in that frame.
-But if no such frame existed, the browser would create a new tab and assign it the "blank" name.
+But if no such frame existed, the browser would create a new window (not a tab, as browsers didn't support tabs at the time) and assign it the "blank" name.
 Clicking the same link again wouldn’t open another tab.

 So why the underscore in `target="_blank"`?